Black student suspended over his hairstyle to be sent to an alternative education program

 George’s mother, Darresha George, and the family’s attorney deny the teenager’s hairstyle violates the dress code.
 The family last month filed a formal complaint with the Texas Education Agency and a federal civil rights lawsuit against the state’s governor and attorney general, alleging they failed to enforce a new law outlawing discrimination based on hairstyles.

-The family allege George’s suspension and subsequent discipline violate the state’s CROWN Act, which took effect Sept.
+The family alleges George’s suspension and subsequent discipline violate the state’s CROWN Act, which took effect Sept.
 1. The law, an acronym for “Create a Respectful and Open World for Natural Hair,” is intended to prohibit race-based hair discrimination and bars employers and schools from penalizing people because of hair texture or protective hairstyles including Afros, braids, dreadlocks, twists or Bantu knots.

 A federal version passed in the U.S. House last year, but was not successful in the Senate.